cathydatascience/PracticalMachineLearning/README.md

 # PracticalMachineLearning
-Repository for JHU Data Science Coursera - Project
+Hello!
+This is the final class project repository for Practical Machine Learning class from JHU Data Science Coursera.

-It is a test to commit material to Github.
+The project markdown file is [here](./ClassProject.rmd)

+The project html file is [here](./ClassProject.html)